FPPA Members, Employers, and other stakeholders,

 This equals the One-Time Lump Sum percentage.
 Then multiply that by the Member’s annual benefit to determine the One-Time Lump Sum:

 One-Time Lump Sum factor percentage x Member’s annual benefit = One-Time Lump Sum amount

-The good news is that for 2023, the conditions on the previous page were met, so eligible retirees in the Statewide Retirement Plan will receive both a compounding COLA and a One-Time Lump Sum payment effective with their October 2023 benefit payment.
+The good news is that for 2023, the conditions above were met, so eligible retirees in the Statewide Retirement Plan will receive both a compounding COLA and a One-Time Lump Sum payment effective with their October 2023 benefit payment.
 Please note that this applies only to eligible payees in the Statewide Retirement Plan, and not retirees in the Statewide Death & Disability Plan or other FPPA plans.

-Specifically for SRP Members, here’s what that looks like: FPPA’s actuaries determined that the Plan can afford to pay eligible retirees a compounding COLA of 0.15% under the compounding portion of the policy.
+Specifically for SRP Members, here’s what COLAs look like in 2023: FPPA’s actuaries determined that the Plan can afford to pay eligible retirees a compounding COLA of 0.15% under the compounding portion of the policy.